J0hn1975/MS3-LyricFinder/README.md

 > - Samsung Galaxy A31

 Actual tests:
-> 1. Home, Quiz, Contact nav links all go to the correct pages.
-Clicking the Santorini brand logo navigates back to the Home page from each page.
+> 1. Home, Lryics, Profile, New Lyrics, Manage Genres nav links all go to the correct pages.
+Clicking the Lyric Finder brand logo navigates back to the Home page from each page.
-> 2. The nav collaspses to a burger menu, which pushes the content down when clicked on.
-All nav links work as expected here too.
+> 2. On a mobile device the nav bar collapses to a hamburger button.
+When clicked a sidenav appears, all links work here too and the Lyric Finder brand logo navigates to home when clicked.
-> 3. The weather widget on the home page is responsive and when clicked on goes to the Forecast7.com website as expected.
-> 4. The map of Santorini has a location pin showing its location on the island.
+> 3. The search function on the Lyrics pages return results on lyrics, artist name, music genre, composer as intended.
+A flash message appears if no results can be found.
+The reset button clears search results.
-> 5. The text and images are clearly displayed.
+> 4. The text and images are all clearly displayed.
-> 6. Contact page does not allow user to move forward until all fields are completed.
-Error messages display if a field has not been filled out.
-> 7. All pages are responsive.
+> 5. All pages are responsive.
-> 8. The quiz page on mobile displays clearly.
-The correct and incorrect answers are easy to see.
-> 9. The desription of the island does not display on mobiles, as it makes the Home page too cluttered.
-> 10. Each nav link and logo brand text color change to white when clicked on.
+> 6. When clicking on each page the nav bar hover colour changes.
-> 11. A 404 error page will be displayed in the event of a incorrect URL being entered.
+> 7. A 404 error page will be displayed in the event of a incorrect URL being entered.
 The standard nav can be used to navigate back to the site pages.
-> 12. The two social links both go to Youtube and Tripadvisor respectively, both open in separate pages.
+> 8. The three social links for Facebook, Instgram and Twitter all navigate to respective sites home pages and also open in a new tab.
 Overall results:
 > * The above physical tests passed on each device they were tested on.
-On the mobile version of Chrome however, the Aladin font used on the hero text falls back to cursive.

 ### Browser Tests
 > * Firefox Developer Edition - All nav links, features and website work as expected